Abu al-A'la Mawdudi: Journalism

-Despite his initial publication on electricity in 'Maarif' in 1918 at the age of 15 and his subsequent appointment as editor of the weekly Urdu newspaper Taj in 1920 at the age of 17, he subsequently resumed his studies as an autodidact in 1921.
+Despite his initial publication on electricity in Maarif in 1918 at the age of 15 and his subsequent appointment as editor of the weekly Urdu newspaper Taj in 1920 at the age of 17, he subsequently resumed his studies as an autodidact in 1921.
 Notably through the influence of certain members of the Jamiat Ulema-e-Hind, he pursued subjects such as philosophical theology and the Dars-e-Nizami curriculum.
-Maududi obtained ijazahs, which are certificates and diplomas in traditional Islamic learning.
+Mawdudi obtained ijazahs, which are certificates and diplomas in traditional Islamic learning.
 However, he abstained from referring to himself as an alim in the formal sense, as he perceived the Islamic scholars as regressive, despite some influence from Deobandi on him:He said that he was a middle-class man who had learned through both new and old ways of learning.
-Maududi concluded that neither the traditional nor the contemporary schools are entirely correct, based on his own inner guidance.
+Mawdudi concluded that neither the traditional nor the contemporary schools are entirely correct, based on his own inner guidance.

-Maududi worked as the editor of al-Jamiah, a newspaper of a group of orthodox Muslims, from 1924 to 1927.
+Mawdudi worked as the editor of al-Jamiah, a newspaper of a group of orthodox Muslims, from 1924 to 1927.
 This time was critical and had a lot of influence.

-Maududi, who has consistently remained committed to securing independence from Britain, began to question the legitimacy of the Indian National Congress and its Muslim allies during the 1920s, when the party adopted a more Hindu identity.
+Mawdudi, who has consistently remained committed to securing independence from Britain, began to question the legitimacy of the Indian National Congress and its Muslim allies during the 1920s, when the party adopted a more Hindu identity.
 He began to gravitate towards Islam, and he believed that democracy would only be viable if the vast majority of Indians were Muslims.

-Maududi returned to Hyderabad in 1928 after spending some time in Delhi as a young man.
+Mawdudi returned to Hyderabad in 1928 after spending some time in Delhi as a young man.